HoloISO-Reborn/.github/profile/README.md

 Any contribution is welcome (*^_^*) You can come to say hi on our Telegram group if you want

 Have a nice day ♪(´▽｀)

+## Support

+Generaly system requires atleast 8 gbs of RAM cause of the installer image itself and system updates.
+Also its reccomended to install on a 64-128GB ssd disk and higher (Harddisk can work, but its generaly slow asf)

+### CPU

+Both AMD and intel is supported in these generations:

+* Intel Haswell/Broadwell and up...
+* AMD Zen and up...

+### GPU

+* AMD GPU (unspecified support yet)
+* NVIDIA Maxwell and up (for kepler support is planned)